luigifreda/pyslam/docs/system_overview.md

 </p>

 **Note**: In some case, I used **Processes** instead of **Threads** because in Python 3.8 (used by pySLAM) the Global Interpreter Lock (GIL) allows only one thread can execute at a time within a single process.
 Multiprocessing avoids this limitation and enables better parallelism, though it involves data duplication via pickling.
-See this nice [post](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/Is-Pythons-GIL-the-software-worlds-biggest-blunder).
+See this related nice [post](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/Is-Pythons-GIL-the-software-worlds-biggest-blunder).

 ---